-September is Happy Cat Month, and we want to dedicate this time to celebrating our cats, especially those that spend most or all of their time indoors.
+September was Happy Cat Month, and we want to dedicate this season to celebrating our cats, especially those that spend most or all of their time indoors.
 While they remain protected from dangers such as cars, weather, disease, and predators (Did you know that indoor cats live an average of 15 years longer than outdoor cats?), their instincts still tell them to play and hunt as they would do in the wild.
 Without the proper enrichment, these inquisitive creatures are prone to becoming bored, depressed, or sick.
 They may even decide to take matters into their own hands (er, paws) in ways such as scratching on your furniture.
-With the following tips, however, you can help keep your feline friend bright-eyed and bushy-tailed for years to come!
+But with the following tips, you can help keep your cat bright-eyed and bushy-tailed for years to come!

 Make sure to bring your cat to the vet for regular exams.
 Healthy cats are happy cats!
-As cat guardians ourselves, we understand that a trip to the vet can be stressful for both you and your cat, but having the peace of mind that your cat is just as healthy on the inside as they seem to be on the outside definitely outweighs the hassle of the visit.
+We know that a trip to the vet can be stressful for both you and your cat, but having the peace of mind that your cat is just as healthy on the inside as they seem to be on the outside definitely outweighs the hassle of the visit.
 (If you have trouble getting your cat into their carrier, check out our article “I Can’t Get My Cat Into Their Carrier!”)

 Bring in the Outdoors